THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 In an article for GQ, Coleman recommends five of his favorite low-cost, high-quality oils.
 All of them are available on Amazon:

-Again, I highly recommend that you listen to the entire episode yourself; Lugavere asks the best questions, and Coleman’s excitement about the topic of EVOO is invigorating!
+Again, I highly recommend that you listen to the entire episode yourself; Lugavere asks the best questions, and Coleman’s excitement about extra virgin olive oil is invigorating!

 Happy olive oil drizzling/shopping!